polyium/.github/profile/README.md

 # Polyium

-We build modern, privacy-first software with a focus on financial data, developer tools, and user experience.
+**Modern Financial Software and Development Tooling**

-See our public repositories for our officially supported and open-source projects!
+## Applications & Roadmap

----
+See our **Projects** for application roadmaps, development efforts.

-- Privacy First: We will never sell or share personal information without clear and explicit consent.
+- *Community discussion(s) coming soon.*

-- Open Collaboration: The community and its feedback are the only factors that shapes our roadmap.
+## Open-Source

-- Cutting-Edge: Only the latest technologies and services are used with our applications.
+Visit our public repositories for officially supported and maintained codebases.

 ## Licensing